hunghvu/hunghvu/README.md

 <!--
 **hunghvu/hunghvu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Note: using src = "img/abc.xyz" will not work, relative link doesn't work for some reason.
 Here are some ideas to get you started:
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...